Can a Physician Assistant Own a Medical Practice in California?

 Our client needed help writing a contract to hire a physician assistant as an independent contractor and act as supervising physician.
 She then consulted a lawyer who claimed that this was against California law, which states that only physicians can own medical practices.
 And that to conduct a medical business, physicians must own 51% of the business.
 The lawyer also stated that PAs could not run a medical practice and hire a physician as an employee or contractor.

 In the context of a professional medical corporation, the lawyer is correct.
 Licensed physicians can own 51% of the shares, while the co-shareholders who are non-physicians can own up to 49%.
 Presumably, this is in reference to California Corporations Code 13401.5 (which we will also use to refute the lawyer’s claim).
-However, understand that a professional medical corporation is completely different from a physician assistant corporation.
+However, understand that a professional medical corporation is completely different from a physician assistant corporation–and so are the ownership regulations.

 Can Physician Assistants Own Their Own Practice in California?
 Two Things You Need to Look At

 First, we asked the client one of the important questions: “What are you trying to accomplish?”
-This is crucial in determining whether a physician assistant can act as supervising physician and hire licensed physicians as employees is permissible in the state of California.
+This is crucial in determining whether a physician assistant can act as a majority owner and hire licensed physicians as employees is permissible in the state of California.

-In order to determine whether a physician assistant can own a medical corporation and whether a physician assistant can hire licensed health professionals (i.e., doctors, surgeons, etc), we need to look at the type of corporation.
+In order to determine whether a physician assistant can own a professional corporation, and whether a physician assistant can hire licensed health professionals (i.e., doctors, surgeons, etc), we need to look at the type of corporation.

 A. A Physician Assistant Corporation is Designated Under Corporations Code 13401.5